ilanschnell/bitarray/README.rst

 ``search(bitarray, [limit])`` -> list
-   Given a bitarray (or an object which can be converted to a bitarray), returns the start positions where bitarray matches self as a list.
+   Searches for the given a bitarray in self, and returns the start positions where bitarray matches self as a list.
    The optional argument limits the number of search results to the integer specified.
 By default, all search results are returned.